Here’s a question for teachers and learners as well as their parents, politicians and principals:

-Turns out CL was a cornucopia that in a few weeks completely changed the lives of me and my learners and every new idea brought a hailstorm of others, as more and more tools got pulled into the fray – digital flashcards, social media teaching tools, talking dice, you name it, as well as week-long project courses integrating rows of Cooperative Learning structures.
+Turns out CL was a cornucopia that in a few weeks completely changed the lives for me and my learners and every new idea brought a hailstorm of others, as more and more tools got pulled into the fray – digital flashcards, social media teaching tools, talking dice, you name it, as well as week-long project courses integrating rows of Cooperative Learning Interaction Patterns.

 I owe a lot to the kids at Sjællands Privatskole, but it’s been a steep learning curve, and I want some of that work to benefit others.

 So part of what I am hoping to do here is to share some of the practical tools developed over the years, as well as some thoughts on the multiple aspects of CL as a theory – Cooperative Learning is not without pitfalls and critics, and rightly so.

 If I find the time, I would love to for us to delve into present and future possibilities of Cooperative Learning.
 In my experience, CL deals with a host issues facing education today – and anyone interested in the future of the human race needs to be seriously interested in education and in education policy.
 Check out some thoughts on the fall-out of Cooperative Learning on the corporate world in the link below.